 Serious writers don’t just write a piece and call it “done”.
 They redraft it, often several times.

-Redrafting means more than simply checking for typos.
+Rewriting (also called redrafting) means more than simply checking for typos.
 After the first draft of a long work, like a novel or ebook, redrafting will often mean cutting, adding and merging whole chapters or sections.
 Even with a shorter piece, like a blog post, redrafting could well mean making quite major changes.

 When you pick up a paperback in a shop, that book has inevitably been through more than one draft by the author, and has had an editor’s attention too.
 So don’t be disappointed if your first draft doesn’t seem good enough – it’s the same for every single author.
 You just don’t get to see their first drafts.